Amayomiee/Data-Projects/Project2-Folder/README.md

 ## Overview

-This project delves into New York City's historic shooting dataset to extract valuable insights.
-This project not only enhances our comprehension of historical shooting incidents in New York City but also highlights the value of data-driven insights in shaping a safer and more secure urban environment.
+This project explored New York City's historic shooting data to extract useful insights.
+This project was carried out to better understand historical shooting incidents in New York City and also show the role of data-driven insights in shaping a safer and more secure urban environment.
 The findings from this analysis can inform strategies to reduce and prevent future shooting incidents, making the city a better place for all its residents.
-The dataset has been dissected by utilizing advanced statistical techniques and data analysis tools, revealing interesting patterns and laying the foundation for comprehensive hypothesis testing.
+Advanced statistical techniques and data analysis tools were employed to reveal interesting patterns and lay the foundation for comprehensive hypothesis testing.

 ## Key Highlights

-- **Temporal Analysis:** We explore the temporal dimension, observing the patterns of shooting incidents over time.
+- **Temporal Analysis:** We explored the temporal dimension, observing the patterns of shooting incidents over time.
 This includes identifying trends and detecting any seasonality in the data.

-- **Spatial Analysis:** We uncover geographical nuances, with a focus on identifying shooting hotspots as well as cold zones.
-This analysis enables a deeper understanding of how the urban landscape influences shooting incidents.
+- **Spatial Analysis:** The geographical nuances in the data was explored with a focus on identifying shooting hotspots as well as cold zones.
+This analysis enabled a deeper understanding of how the urban landscape influenced shooting incidents.

-- **Demographic Insights:** We delve into the demographics of those involved in shooting incidents, identifying variables that may play a key role in understanding the dynamics of these incidents.
+- **Demographic Insights:** We explored the demographics of those involved in shooting incidents, identifying variables that may play a key role in understanding the trends of these incidents.

 ## Data Source